threefoldfoundation/info_threefold_pub/__to_sort/_tosort_cloud/_tosort/technology/3bot/3bot.md

 - digital currency (wallet) management
 - packaging system that allows for capabilities to be installed, deleted and additional ones created.
 - full alerts and login insight to what is happening in / by your digital system administrator
-- integrated wiki system which provides the latest updates to documentation on the TF Grid, the ThreeFold foundation in general and the use cases and technology updates to the system administrator.
+- integrated wiki system which provides the latest updates to documentation on the TF Grid, the ThreeFold Dubai in general and the use cases and technology updates to the system administrator.

 ## Features of the 3Bot System Administrator.